leafo/lapis/docs/actions.md

 Creates a subclass of the Application class.
 This method is only available on the class object, not the instance.
-Instance fields can be provided as via the `fields` arugment or by mutating the returned metatable object.
+Instance fields can be provided as via the `fields` argument or by mutating the returned metatable object.

 This method returns the newly created class object, and the metatable for any instances of the class.